APM150/Covid19_severity_prediction/README.md

 # Covid19_severity_prediction
 Using Logistic Regression and Recurrent Neural Network to predict total cases and total deaths.

-1. Download dataset (or put Yu-Group/covid19-severity-prediction repo into ./data)
+1. Download dataset using the command below (or put Yu-Group/covid19-severity-prediction repo into ./data)
 ```python3
 python3 utils.py
 ```